 Everyday we have the choice of building fences or bridges.
 One leads to isolation and the other to openness.

 So, when times get tough with a loved one or a friend, what do you build?
-Are you isolating more by building a creek, or do you try to build a bridge to mend the relationship?
+Are you isolating more by building a fence, or do you try to build a bridge to mend the relationship?
 Are you putting up walls, or knocking them down?
-Our pride and ego tell us to build those creeks and walls, but love needs to influence us to build a bridge and remove the barriers between us and the ones we care about.
+Our pride and ego tell us to build those fences and walls, but love needs to influence us to build a bridge and remove the barriers between us and the ones we care about.
 Don’t let your pride or ego isolate you from your loved ones and friends.
 In the short term, you may believe you’re doing the right thing or “winning the argument,” but in the long run, your heart is the one losing.

 Be like the carpenter and build a bridge.
 I have to say that carpenters seem to be very smart people.